-Rent expense and lease incentives, including landlord construction allowances, are recognized on a straight-line basis over the lease term, commencing generally on the date the Company takes possession of the leased property.
+The Company leases certain facilities and equipment, including its retail stores.
+Certain of the Company's lease agreements contain renewal options, rent escalation clauses, and/or landlord incentives.
+Renewal terms generally reflect market rates at the time of renewal.
+Rent expense for non-cancellable operating leases with scheduled rent increases and/or landlord incentives is recognized on a straight-line basis over the lease term, including any applicable rent holidays, beginning on the earlier of the lease commencement date or the date the Company takes control of the leased space.
 The Company records rent expense and the impact of lease incentives for its stores and distribution centers as a component of cost of sales.
 The unamortized portion of deferred rent is included in deferred rent liabilities.